rstudio/keras3/docs/dev/reference/layer_contrast_limited_adaptive_histogram_equalization.md

   then the output tensor from calling `layer(input)` is returned.

 - `NULL` or missing, then a `Layer` instance is returned.

+## Details

+**Note:** This layer computes histograms using backend one-hot operations, which can be highly memory intensive.
+Large batches or high-resolution images can lead to high memory consumption or out-of-memory errors.

+### Input shape

+A 3D unbatched or 4D batched tensor with shape
+`(..., height, width, channels)` when `data_format = "channels_last"`,
+or `(..., channels, height, width)` when
+`data_format = "channels_first"`.

+### Output shape

+A tensor with the same rank and shape as the input.

 ## Examples